Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/streamanalytics/README.md

 1. __Azure Cli__ Will be necessary for various tasks.
 Please follow the instructions found [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 1. __Bicep__  This project uses `Bicep` templates to setup `Azure` infrastructure.
-Please follow the steps under [Install and manage via Azure CLI (easiest)](https://github.com/Azure/bicep/blob/main/docs/installing.md#install-and-manage-via-azure-cli-easiest) to install the `Azure Cli` extension.
+Please follow the steps under [Install Bicep Tools](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install) to install the `Azure Cli` extension.

    For an introduction to `Bicep`, you can find more information in the `Bicep` repo under [Get started with Bicep](https://github.com/Azure/bicep/#get-started-with-bicep).